Benefits of Storytelling and Americans All to Students

 - Helping others create and enhance a story also demonstrates to prospective employers and postsecondary institutions a student’s character and appreciation for how volunteerism benefits a community.

 Students joining Americans All get electronic access to our high-quality social studies classroom resources to help them complete homework assignments and special projects.
-And as a bonus, students helping seniors create their legacy story receive a free legacy story for themselves.

 Benefits of Storytelling and Americans All to Schools

-Schools participate in Americans All for free because they reinforce our goals of creating and sharing legacy stories and supporting excellence in social studies instruction.
+Schools, students and students’ families and friends participate in Americans All at no cost and receive a free, 3-month trial to our Social Legacy Network.
+They participate in Americans All for free because they reinforce our goals of creating and sharing legacy stories and supporting excellence in social studies instruction.
 In addition, they can:

 - Easily provide opportunities—in many subject areas—for students to create legacy stories, without changing established classroom lesson plans or instructional practices.